Are eggs good or bad?

 PURE study

-In this very large study in 21 countries, after excluding those with a history of cardiovascular disease, researchers found that an intake of more than 7 eggs per week, as compared to less than one, was not associated with a higher blood fat score, CVD deaths or total mortality[4].
+This very large study was conducted in 21 countries, excluding those with a history of cardiovascular disease; researchers found that an intake of more than 7 eggs per week, as compared to less than one was not associated with a higher blood fat score, CVD deaths or total mortality[4].

 Please note that this finding specifically excludes those with a history of CVD.